Working.

 Eligibility

-This competition is open to any amateur homebrewer, worldwide.
+This competition is open to any amateur homebrewer, worldwide, however shipping of larger prizes, outside of the UK, will be at the competition organisers discretion.
 All entries must be handcrafted products, containing ingredients available to the general public, and made using private equipment by hobbyist brewers at home.
-Those made in commercial establishments, including brew-on-premise establishments, are not eligible.
+Those made by professional brewers, or in commercial establishments, including brew-on-premise establishments, are not eligible.

 Competition Organizers, staff, judges and stewards may enter the competition.
 Measures are in place to ensure fair, anonymous, judging.
 Judges and stewards will not be assigned to categories that they have entered.